thecurrentuser/thecurrentuser/README.md

 ➢ Experience in creation of unit, integration, contract and load tests with **JEST** and **mocha/chai**

-➢ knowledge's of software architecture:
+➢ Knowledge's of software architecture:

 - **SOLID** & **Design Patterns**
 - **Hexagonal Architecture** & **Clean Architecture**